Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/02. Conference Top Authors By Static Rank/README.md

 ### ConferenceTopAuthorsByStaticRank.pbit

 The template visualizes the results using a scatter chart to compare the three dimensions publication count, rank, and normalized rank.
+Authors with lots of quality publications should appear on the top right corner.

 #### Template Parameters
 | Parameter Name |  Type  |                  Description                  |